tjmers/Optimized-Red-Black-Binary-Search-Tree/README.md

 ### Inserting Time Complexity:

 Insertion has three parts:
-1. Find where the element should be inserted
+1. Find where the element should be inserted.
-2. Insert the element
+2. Insert the element.
-3. Fix any invariant violations that may occur
+3. Fix any invariant violations that may occur.

 #### Step 1: